 Content edits pay attention to a manuscript's logic, organization of ideas, consistency of information, use of graphics, and accuracy of information.
 For fiction, a content edit focuses on plot, character motivations, and dialogue.
 This type of editing usually includes more queries for the author to consider or respond to, rather than rewriting.

 Also known as developmental editing, structural editing provides overarching advice on the structure, scope, and direction of a manuscript.
 For fiction, this means delving deep into story arc, plot, scene work, and character development.
-Developmental edits do not provide line-by-line edits.
+Structural edits do not provide line-by-line edits.